-13 TECHNICAL SPECIFICATIONS FOR FOOTWORK SEQUENCE
+TECHNICAL SPECIFICATIONS FOR FOOTWORK SEQUENCE

-13.1 Technical panel protocol during the Footwork Sequence
+Technical panel protocol during the footwork sequence

-- TS: calls the start of the sequence with the formula "Start of the element".
+• TS: calls the start of the sequence with the formula "start element".
 During the development of the element the TS count the number of turns performed and the foot/direction in which they have been executed.
 If one turn is confirmed, it will be counted on one hand or another (as appropriate) but if not confirmed it will not be marked.
 If a skater executes the same turn three times and all three are confirmed, only the first two will be considered.
-In addition, the TS will call the "cluster" as soon as it is seen with the oral code: "Cluster confirmed".
-At the end of the element the TS will call the level considering the contributions that CTR and the AS can make about the features they have to monitor during the item. - CTR: activate the stopwatch at the same moment the TS calls the start of element.
+In addition, the TS will call the "cluster" as soon as it is seen with the oral code: "cluster confirmed".
+At the end of the element the TS will call the level considering the contributions that CTR and the AS can make about the features they have to monitor during the item.

+- CTR: activate the stopwatch at the same moment the TS calls the start of element.
 The CTR will check all the turns and the foot/direction in which have been executed and check the presence of all kind of features.
 When the stopwatch has exceeded the time allowed, the CTR will announce it with the oral code: "Time".
 At that point, the Footwork Sequence will stop being evaluated. - AS: will call the start of the element if the TS has not.
-During the execution of the item, must confirm features 1 and 2 (Choctaw and Body Movements) as soon as it is executed with oral code: "Choctaws confirmed" and "Body Movements confirmed".
+During the execution of the item, must confirm features 1 and 2 (Choctaw and body movements) as soon as it is executed with oral code: "Choctaws confirmed" and "body movements confirmed".

-13.2 Footwork features
+Footwork features